cfan8/WebChat/README.md

 ## To be improved
 The main thread will be blocked when plugins are fetching Internet data.
 The best practice here is to change this part to event-driven non-blocking code.
+Since disconnected users are not handled, there is a potential of memory leak in the HashMap of WebChatServer and HashSet of ApplicationContext.